Skip to content

 Frequently Asked Questions About US College Admissions for Canadian Students

-Can Canadian students get full financial aid at US universities?
+Do Canadian students live on campus at US universities?

 Sources: CICIC; Common Data Set; NCES College Navigator; IIE Open Doors; NACAC.